Home » Dessert Recipes » Candies » Keto Chocolate Fudge

 • Coconut Butter – Coconut butter is thicker than even coconut cream.
 I have not tried this with coconut milk, coconut cream, or heavy whipping cream.
 In theory, any of those would work, but you might need a smaller amount.
 I used the coconut butter from Thrive Market because it comes in a convenient squeeze pouch but there are several varieties of coconut butter on Amazon as well.

-Many fudge recipes call for condensed milk and I do have a recipe for sugar-free sweetened condensed milk made with my sweetener that you could also sub in instead of the coconut butter.
+Many fudge recipes call for condensed milk and I do have a recipe for keto sweetened condensed milk made with my sweetener that you could also sub in instead of the coconut butter.
 It will yield a sweeter fudge so if you prefer lightly sweetened candies just cut back on the sweetener amount when you make the condensed milk.

 chocolate chips and coconut butter in a glass bowl